 Last December, the revelation that the men behind three-Michelin-star Grace in Chicago—chef Curtis Duffy and general manager Michael Muser—had left the restaurant sent shock waves through the food world.
-The two had built the business from the ground up, creating one of only 14 three-star restaurants in America, and just the second ever in Chicago.
+The two had built the business from the ground up, creating one of only 14 three-star restaurants in America, and just the third ever in Chicago.
 When they left, their investor, Michael Olszewski, closed the restaurant, bringing Grace’s 5-year run to a stunningly abrupt end.
 Though the restaurant was finished, the recriminations had just begun.

 The latest dustup in the ugly aftermath is the lawsuit filed this week by Duffy and Muser against Olszewski, reports the Chicago Sun-Times.
 The two signed contracts with Olszewski containing noncomplete clauses that prevent them from working at a restaurant in Chicago and its surrounding suburbs for another 18 months.
 Now, they’re suing to have that part of the contract voided so they can open another restaurant together.
 In the suit, Duffy and Muser claim Olszewski has threatened to enforce the clause, preventing them from finding consistent work.

 Though Duffy and Muser have remained generally quiet (including Duffy, turning down an interview request from Robb Report), Olszewski has gone on the offensive.
 In an interview with Crain’s Chicago Business last month, he revealed that Muser hadn’t quit; he’d fired him.
 He then put the blame on the chef and GM.